highchair/artinruins-com/_property/fuller-iron-works-1869.md

 ### Current Events

 The building was recently (2017) sold at auction, along with the land nearby.
-A new residential development is being built next door — called [580 South Water](//www.580southwater.com){:target="_blank"} — and we think this building will be integrated into that development.
+A new residential development was built next door called [580 South Water]({% link _property/580-water-street-pvd.md %}).
+The building is very close but not attached to this one.

 ### History